macroxue/keyboard-firmware/README.md

 The firmware has been tested on Teensy 3.2 and Teensy LC for a split keyboard.
-It is meant to be compiled with Teensyduino which can be downloaded from [PJRC website] (http://www.pjrc.com/teensy/teensyduino.html).
+It is meant to be compiled with Teensyduino which can be downloaded from [PJRC website](http://www.pjrc.com/teensy/teensyduino.html).
 In the Arduino IDE (1.6.12 and above), load `keyboard-firmware.ino`, set USB type to have both keyboard and mouse (Tools -> USB Type), compile (Sketch -> Verify/Compile) and upload (Sketch -> Upload) to the Teensy board.